ENux-Distro/ENux-Distro/README.md

 ## About Me

 Hi everyone, I'm Emir.
-I'm 13 years old and I build Linux distributions and low-level systems software.
+I'm a Turk who builds Linux distributions and low-level systems software.
 My main project is **ENux**, a Debian-based hybrid meta-distribution with Bedrock Linux pre-integrated, making it the first Linux distro to ship with Bedrock pre-installed.
 ENux is listed on DistroWatch and hosted on both GitHub and SourceForge.

 Beyond distro work, I write systems tooling in C, including a custom package manager, a replacement init system, and a minimal libc.
 I also play the piano in my free time.